Edite-App/.github/CONTRIBUTING.md

 **Remember:** You don't need to think big even a typo fix might save our day and make you a hero.
 Every contribution counts! 🔥

-## 🔍 Where to Contribute

-It's recommended to always focus on where the issue is found.

 ## 🐛 Found a Bug?

 If you find a bug, you can contribute by submitting an issue [here](https://github.com/Edite-App/Edite-Webapp/issues)